Medical Physics at the University of Chicago

 - a medical cyclotron

-- several computer-controlled dual-energy linear accelerators with multileaf collimators, dynamic treatment capability and solid-state megavoltage imagers and kilovoltage 2D and cone beam imaging capabilities
+- several computer-controlled dual-energy linear accelerators with multileaf collimators, dynamic treatment capability, solid-state megavoltage imagers, and kilovoltage 2D and cone-beam imaging capabilities

 - a computer-controlled high dose rate remote after loading brachytherapy system